chriswayg/ansible-initial-server/README.md

 Initial configuration of a freshly installed Debian or Ubuntu server to be used as a template in KVM.

+- use the latest tagged version which has been tested more thoroughly than 'master'

 Requirements
 ------------